-A common timeline is for the bank to send out this notice within 3 months of the borrower falling into default, then there is another 3-month window prior to the bank auction (roughly, 6 months total).
-However, the specific timeline varies a lot from state to state, so you’ll want to get familiar with the start-to-finish timespan that typically applies to the foreclosure proceedings in your area.
+A common timeline is for the bank to send out this notice within three months of the borrower falling into default, then there is another 3-month window before the bank auction (roughly six months total).
+However, the specific timeline varies a lot from state to state, so you'll want to get familiar with the start-to-finish timespan that typically applies to the foreclosure proceedings in your area.

-In most cases, a foreclosure severely limits the borrower’s future credit options.
-Therefore, if a borrower has no other means to bring the payments up to date, it’s in their better interests to sell the property now instead of letting it go into foreclosure.
+In most cases, a foreclosure severely limits the borrower's future credit options.
+Therefore, if a borrower has no other means to keep the payments up to date, it's in their best interests to sell the property now instead of letting it go into foreclosure.

 Sheriff Sale Listings

-The Sheriff Sale listing you’ll see on Foreclosure.com are essentially Preforeclosure listings.
-The difference is, when a Preforeclosure listing is also a Sheriff Sale listing, which means the auction date is just around the corner (usually within the next 3 weeks).
+The Sheriff Sale listings you'll see on Foreclosure.com are essentially Preforeclosure listings.
+The difference is, when a Preforeclosure listing is also a Sheriff Sale listing, it means the auction date is just around the corner (usually within the next three weeks).

-Remember, the homeowner is usually still in control of the property at this point and they can get caught up on payments and get out of it if they have the means to do so (hint: this is an opportune time for an investor to show up and give them the means via a cash offer to purchase their property and in the process, pay their loan current).
+Remember, the homeowner is usually still in control of the property.
+They can get caught up on payments and get out of it if they have the means to do so (hint: this is an opportune time for an investor to show up and give them the means via a cash offer to purchase their property and in the process, pay their loan current).

 Just like the regular preforeclosure listings, if you want to contact the owner and make an offer, you’d have to track them down and see if they’re interested in selling it (see the resources noted above).